Comparing public health outcomes of interventions

 Calculating outcomes averted

-In {epidemics}, we can use the function outcomes_averted() to calculate the number of infections averted while accounting for uncertainty in key parameter values.
-We will extend the COVID-19 example in Modelling interventions to account for some uncertainty in the parameter values, specifically in the basic reproduction \(R_0\).
-We do this as follows:
+The R package {epidemics} provides the outcomes_averted() function to calculate infections averted while accounting for parameter uncertainty.
+Let’s extend our COVID-19 example from Modelling interventions to account for uncertainty in the basic reproduction number (\(R_0\)).

 R